ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 ``UndecidableSuperClasses``
 """""""""""""""""""""""""""

-If a class is recursive, you will not be able to define members for a parent typeclass because the names will conflict, so in this case you'd get an error saying that the same member has been declared multiple times.
+If a typeclass is recursive, you will not be able to define members for a parent typeclass because the names will conflict, so in this case you'd get an error saying that the same member has been declared multiple times.

-If a superclass has different members, then you'll be able to declare that superclass's members; if that superclass has the current class as a parent, you won't be able to declare the superclass's parent class's members in the current instance.
+If a superclass has different members, then you'll be able to declare that superclass's members; if that superclass has the current typeclass as a parent, you won't be able to declare the superclass's parent-typeclass's members in the current instance.

 ``DefaultSignatures``
 """""""""""""""""""""

 This proposal only affects instance implementations, not typeclass definitions.
-Superclass methods will not be "defaultable" from a child class's definition.
+Superclass methods will not be "defaultable" from a child typeclass's definition.

 ``FlexibleInstances``
 """""""""""""""""""""